SequentMicrosystems/megaind-rpi/node-red-contrib-sm-ind/README.md

 This node controls one Open-Drain output channel.
 Card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel```.
 The value in percentage is set dynamically as a number between 0..100 thru ```msg.payload```.

+### IND CPU Temp
+This node reads the temperature from the CPU on the Sequent board.
+Card stack level can be set in the node dialog box or dynamically through ```msg.stack```.
+The integer value in units of degrees Celcius is set dynamically as a number via ```msg.payload```.  *NB - not sure if the byte read from the Sequent board is signed or unsigned, so the range might be -128C..+127C, or it might be 0C..255C.*

+### IND PS Voltage
+This node reads the power supply voltage (nominally 24V) from the CPU on the Sequent board.
+Card stack level can be set in the node dialog box or dynamically through ```msg.stack```.
+The floating point value in volts is set dynamically as a number via ```msg.payload```.

+### IND RasPi Voltage
+This node reads the voltage supplied to the Raspberry Pi (nominally 5V) from the CPU on the Sequent board.
+Card stack level can be set in the node dialog box or dynamically through ```msg.stack```.
+The floating point value in volts is set dynamically as a number via ```msg.payload```.

 ## Important note